starwolves/space-docs/src/space_frontiers.md

 ## Docs

 What you will find here is strictly technical documentation, predominantly related to the server as it is authorative and even mods are strictly modular server-side code additions.
-Therefore the technical contributions from the Space Frontiers community will be server-side improvements and mods.
+Therefore the technical contributions from the Space Frontiers community will be server-side improvements and server-side mods.